storefront-x/storefront-x/docs/modules/atatus.md

 > Atatus documentation about Application Performance Monitoring [here](https://docs.atatus.com/docs/application-monitoring/overview.html).

 :::info
-Because Atatus APM script needs to be run before express() use flag `--require @storefront-x/atatus/apm.js` with your serve script
+Because Atatus APM script needs to be run before `express()`, use flag `--require @storefront-x/atatus/apm.js` with your serve script.
 :::

 ## `.env` config

-Atatus APM licence key and app name can be found in atatus dashboard when creating project with Application Performance Monitoring.
+Atatus APM licence key and app name can be found in atatus dashboard, while creating project with Application Performance Monitoring.

 :::warning
 You need to set .env variables for Atataus APM to work.
-Place .env file in root of your project.
+Place `.env` file in the root of your project.
 :::

 ```ts